MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12device-getdeviceremovedreason.md

 ## -description

-Gets the reason that the device was removed.
+Gets the reason that the device was removed, or `S_OK` if the device is not removed.
+For callbacks when a device is removed, consider using [**ID3D12Fence::SetEventOnCompletion**](https://docs.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12fence-seteventoncompletion) with a value of `UINT64_MAX`, as device removal causes all fences to be signaled to this value (which also implies completing all events waited on, as they will all be less than `UINT64_MAX`).